-The OECD's proposal for a global minimum tax (GMT) of 15% aims for effective taxation of multinational firms by reducing the incentives to shift profits to tax havens.
+The OECD's global minimum tax (GMT) of 15% on what is deemed excess excess profit of multinationals aims to reduce profit shifting to low-tax jurisdictions.
 We study the revenue effects of the GMT by focusing on strategic tax setting effects.
 The direct effect from less profit shifting increases revenues in high-tax countries.
 A secondary effect, however, is that the value of attracting foreign investments increases, which intensifies tax competition.
-We show that when governments compete via firm-specific or uniform subsidies, the revenue gains from less profit shifting are exactly offset by higher subsidies.
-When competition is by tax rates, revenues may increase however.
+We show that when governments compete via lump sum subsidies, the revenue gains from less profit shifting are exactly offset by higher subsidies.
+When competition is by tax rates, revenues may increase, however.